-Are you looking for a simple SEO strategy that can help boost your rankings in 2017?
+Are you looking for a simple SEO strategy that can help boost your rankings?
 Would you like to know how to generate a report listing your lowest hanging ‘SEO fruit’?

 If you have ever thought your SEO work was teetering on producing excellent results, then today you’ll be able to find out.